-Before moving on to discuss application of these concepts, it will be fruitful to take note that the de Boer et al. alloy is very close in composition to one of a series reported by Cias (24).
-Copies of the CCT curves for this alloy series, taken from the ASM Atlas of Time-Temperature Diagrams for Irons and Steels are portrayed in Figure 44.
-The primary composition difference with the de Boer et al. composition is the somewhat lower chromium content (0.72 w/o vs 1.1 w/o).
+Before moving on to discuss application of these concepts, it will be fruitful to take note that the de Boer et al., alloy is very close in composition to one of a series reported by Cias [24].
+Copies of the CCT curves for this alloy series, taken from the ASM Atlas of Time-Temperature Diagrams for Irons and Steels11 are portrayed on Figure 44.
+The primary composition difference with the de Boer et al., composition is the somewhat lower chromium content (0.72 w/o vs 1.1 w/o).
 The figures illustrate the effect of varying the molybdenum content.
-The effects are that as the
+The effects are that as

-&lt;sup>10 0.003 w/o boron is considered to be a typical amount.
+10 0.003 w/o boron is considered to be a typical amount.

-&lt;sup>11 G. F. VanderVoort, Editor, ASM International 1991
+11 G. F. VanderVoort, Editor, ASM International 1991.